Investigators confused Brian Laundrie's mother for him while watching their home, police reportedly acknowledge - KESQ

 The Laundries later told police they had gone to the nature preserve on September 15 to retrieve the family vehicle.

-“Let the record be clear, the Laundries reported Brian did not come home the night he went out for the hike,” the Laundrie family attorney, Steven Bertolino, told CNN Wednesday.
+“Let the record be clear, the Laundries reported Brian did not come home the night he went out for the hike,” Bertolino told CNN last week.
 “I actually reported that to the FBI, personally.”

 The-CNN-Wire